 Saboteur 2 is the sequel to the original Saboteur, developed by Durell for the ZX Spectrum, Commodore 64 and Amstrad CPC home computers.
 The ninja hero of the original Saboteur game has been killed and his sister Nina is out to avenge him!

-You control a female ninja (supposed to be the sister of the deceased hero from the original Saboteur game!).
-The main mission is to enter on a highly secured compound, full of blocks, caves, tunnels, etc, to prevent the release of a nuclear missile which will destroy the world.
-The enemies, such as huge android guards with pistols and flamethrowers, or big pumas, will block your way.
-You must also collect punched tapes to use in the main Terminal.
-These are found on several boxes.
-The compound covers over 700 computer screens, so the task is difficult (in fact too difficult).
-Compared to its predecessor, some improvements, and some steps back found here.
-The fighting is a little more interesting, but the environments are very empty and the map may be bigger but it's less interesting.
-Eitherway, Saboteur 2 is a well known game for the 8bit home computers and if you liked espionage action along with ... ninja abilities, then that is for you to try it (if you haven't already back to the 80s).
+STORY / GAMEPLAY You control a female ninja named Nina (the sister of the deceased hero from the original Saboteur game!)
+Your main mission is to enter into a highly secured compound, divided into blocks, caves and tunnels, to prevent the release of a nuclear missile which will destroy the world and avenge your brother's death.
+The enemies, like huge android guards with guns and flamethrowers or large pumas will try to block your way.
+You must also collect some tapes to use on the main Terminal and these tapes can be found inside a variety of boxes.
+The compound covers around 700 computer screens, so your task is difficult (in fact too difficult!)
+Compared to its predecessor some improvements and some steps back are simultaneously spotted.
+Fighting enemies is a little more interesting than in Saboteur 1 but sometimes the environments look pretty empty.
+Also, the map is much larger than in Saboteur 1.
+Either way, Saboteur 2 is an amazing game for the 8bit home computers and if you love espionage action mixed with some ninja skills, then this game is surely fun (you should give it a try if you haven't tried it back in the late 80s).